hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 bash
 Copy code
 curl -s https://raw.githubusercontent.com/.../install-dfh.sh | bash
-Replace ... with the canonical repo path once this project is fully published.
+(Replace ... with the canonical repo path once published.)

-These tools are part of the ongoing research into making DFH/SFH trivial to adopt.

 11. Adoption Path
-Permissionless

-Decentralized
+permissionless

+decentralized

-Works on any static host
+works on any static host

-AIs can adopt unilaterally (no central gatekeeper)
+AIs can adopt unilaterally

-Spreads like DNS: one domain, one topic at a time
+spreads like DNS: one domain at a time

-This repo is intentionally kept simple and human-readable so that both developers and non-experts can follow along and experiment.

 12. License
 MIT License — open, public, decentralized.
-Use it, fork it, argue with it, extend it.
-The point is to move AI grounding forward together.

 🧍 Human Explanation (Plain English)
-Right now, the internet has no official starting point for meaning.
+The internet has no official starting point for meaning.

-When you type “apple” into a search box or an AI:
+Search “apple” → the machine must guess:

-it might mean the fruit
+fruit

-or the company
+company

-or a music label
+music label

-or someone’s blog
+someone’s blog

-The machine has to guess based on probability.

 Guessing = ambiguity = hallucination.

 SFH / DFH fixes this by giving every topic one clean starting file.

-Not the homepage of a website — the homepage of meaning for a concept.
+Not a homepage for a website — the homepage of meaning for a concept.

-When AI loads that file, it immediately knows:
+AI loads that file and instantly knows:

-what the topic is (root topic)
+what the topic is

-what kind of thing it is (type)
+its type

-the canonical identity
+canonical identity

 authoritative URLs

 sitemap

-mirrors / alternative hosts
+mirrors

-This doesn’t magically make every statement true.
-But it stops hallucinations at the root by removing the first layer of ambiguity.
+This stops hallucinations at the root.

 🧩 Simplest Possible Summary
-SFH / DFH gives every topic a single, official starting point so AI and search engines know exactly what it is.
+SFH / DFH gives every topic one clean, official starting point so AI and search engines know exactly what it is.
 One tiny JSON file + five anchors = deterministic meaning.

-This is a proposal for the first true public index of meaning for the internet.
+This is the first true public index of meaning for the internet.

 DNS tells machines where things live.

 SFH / DFH tells machines what things are.

 ⚡ One-Sentence Definition
-SFH / DFH is a universal, public first-hop that gives every topic on the internet one clean, deterministic starting point for meaning — a forever-evolving research framework for grounding AI at the root.
+SFH / DFH is the official public index for every topic on the internet — a universal first-hop that tells AI and search engines where meaning begins.